 Occupational Objectives: Administrative Assistant Trainee, Branch Manager Trainee, Department Head, Manager of Small Business, Manager Trainee, Office Manager Trainee, Supervisor

 Admission Requirements: In addition to the admission requirements established for the college, entry into the Business Management program requires high school English, keyboarding, computer skills, and mathematics proficiency.
 Deficiencies can be made up for English and mathematics through the College’s developmental studies program.
 Keyboarding and computer skills deficiencies can be made up by enrolling in AST 117 during the first semester of the Management program.

 Program Requirements: The curriculum will include technical courses in business management, courses in related areas, general education, and electives.
 Instruction will include both the theoretical concepts and practical applications needed for future success in business management.
 Students must consult with their faculty advisor in planning their program and selecting electives and/or substitutes.
-Upon satisfactory completion of the four-semester program, the graduate will be awarded the Associate of Applied Science Degree in Business Technology with a major in Management.
+Upon satisfactory completion of the four-semester program, the graduate will be awarded the Associate of Applied Science Degree in Business Management.